 What are food cravings?

 A food craving is defined as "an intense desire to consume a particular food (or type of food) that is difficult to resist."
-People who experience food cravings typically report 2-4 episodes per week of intense cravings.
+People who experience food intake cravings typically report 2-4 episodes per week of intense cravings.

 Lack of sleep and food desire go hand-in-hand.
 In fact, sleep deprivation alters our appetite-regulating hormones, which can increase your intake of calorie-dense foods and contribute to weight gain.